Abadrausar/Rubble-/other/Rubble Readme.txt

 		Adds the extremely useful rubble_fluids DFHack Lua library and command.
 		(adds no templates)

-	Libs/DFHack/Spawn:
-		This addon provides templates for spawning creatures via DFHack.
-		Activating this addon installs a creature spawner script and adds a pair of templates to streamline its usage.

 	Libs/Macro:
 		A modders resource for generating macros from scripts.
 		Adds no templates, only script commands.